 Origami Project: Origami cranes have become a symbol of hope and healing.
 Join us in a mindful and relaxing program that allows those grieving the opportunity to create a chain of cranes using beautiful origami papers.

-The Invisible String: Based on the book, The Invisible String, this workshop includes creating a personalized bracelet and a discussion about ways to continue your connection with the person who died as if attached to each other by an invisible string.
+Heart Strings: Based on the book, The Invisible String, this workshop includes creating a personalized bracelet and a discussion about ways to continue your connection with the person who died as if attached to each other by an invisible string.

 Bouncing Back from Loss: Resiliency and Aging: Everyone experiences loss.
 Throughout our lives we may encounter changes in memory, vision, finances and mobility.
 Why is it some people seem to have an easier time handling these challenges?
 The key for many is resilience.
 Join us as we discuss strategies for moving forward and facing challenges with hope and determination.